What is pornography?

 How pornography affects children and young people

 For children aged 5-8 years, seeing pornography is usually accidental.
-It can be upsetting and confusing because they’re seeing things they don’t understand.
+It can be uncomfortable, upsetting and confusing because they see things they don’t understand.

 Pornography can influence young people’s attitudes to sex, sexual tastes and relationships.
 For example, a lot of mainstream, easily accessible pornography can send messages like: